Skip to main content

 What is Monitoring?

-The Topograph Monitoring System provides automated, continuous surveillance of company data across the countries listed above.
-It detects meaningful changes using AI, categorizes them intelligently, and delivers real-time webhook notifications when something important happens.
-Think of it as a watchdog for company data that:
+Topograph provides automated, continuous tracking of company data in official registers in the supported countries.
+We detect meaningful changes using AI, categorize them intelligently, and deliver real-time webhook notifications when something important happened.
+Think of it as a watchdog for public company data that:

-• Checks daily for any changes in monitored companies
+• Checks daily for changes in the register for monitored companies

 • Uses AI to understand what changed and whether it matters